I’m back. And today we’re going to talk about some of the top Spanish stereotypes…

 I’ve been to a few shows through the years.
 And I guess it’s big in Andalucía.
 But once again, it’s not really mainstream among people under 50, or people north of Madrid.

-More than one Spanish person has expressed frustration to me about the scene in Vicky Cristina Barcelona in which the American girls go to see a flamenco show in Oviedo, Asturias.
+More than one Spanish person has expressed frustration (to me, of all people) about the scene in Vicky Cristina Barcelona in which the American girls go to see a flamenco show in Oviedo, Asturias.
 “Don’t you Americans know any better?” they say.
 “Nobody in the north spends their time at flamenco shows!”

 As if everything Woody Allen did were my fault for some reason.

-But these days, it’s definitely not considered PC family entertainment.
+But these days, it’s definitely not considered politically correct family entertainment.